 Discuss Assault Defense Options With Attorney Brian Gabriel

-Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has more than 30 years of experience helping people fight sexual battery and assault charges in West Palm Beach.
+Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has more than 30 years of experience helping people fight sexual battery and assault charges in the West Palm Beach area.
 If you’ve been accused of rape, you need aggressive representation to protect your rights.
 A conviction for a sexual offense could force you to register as a sex offender for life, and could lead to severe penalties.